FuPeiJiang/VD.ahk/README.md

 ```

 you can remap everything
 ___
+note :
+`alpha` branch  is a rewrite, if there's functionality missing, I'll add it back
+___
 detect when the virtual desktop changes:<br>
 create a hotkey to return you to the **previous desktop**